-- One from GP referrals (23 tests today)
+- Two from GP referrals and special patient groups (249 tests today)

-- 175 positive cases found through rapid tests were reconfirmed through PCR tests
+- 99 positive cases found through rapid tests were reconfirmed through PCR.

-Moreover, the following tests took place without any confirmed cases found:
+Moreover, the following tests have taken place without finding any confirmed case:

-- 53 tests taken from the residents of Kato Pyrgos Tyllirias
+- 61 tests from the residents of Kato Pyrgos Tyllirias

-In total, 70 patients with SARS-CoV-2 are treated at the Famagusta General Hospital, including six in the Increased Care Unit.
-Moreover, 16 patients are being treated at the Nicosia General Hospital ICU, including one who is not in the respirator, 15 in the COVID-19 unit and eight in the Increased Care Unit.
-Another two patients are treated in the COVID-19 unit of the Makarion Hospital, 31 in the COViID-19 unit of the Limassol General Hospital and four in the Increased Care Unit.
+In total, 64 patients with SARS-CoV-2 are treated at the Famagusta General Hospital, including four in the Increased Care Unit.
+Moreover, 14 patients are being treated at the Nicosia General Hospital ICU including two who are not intubated and 10 in the COVID-19 unit.
+Another seven patients are treated in the COVID-19 unit of the Makarion Hospital, five at the Athalassa Psychiatric Hospital and 24 at the Limassol General Hospital.